 Do You Need a New Jersey Elder Care Attorney to Represent You in a Probate Case Involving a Trust or Will Contest?

-The Attorneys at Hanlon Niemann are Experienced Elder Care Lawyers Who Know the Laws and the Courts of New Jersey.
+The Attorneys at Hanlon Niemann & Wright are Experienced Elder Care Lawyers Who Know the Laws and the Courtrooms of New Jersey.
 Contact Us Today.

 Estate and probate litigation including a will contest can be brutal, emotionally and financially.
 Perhaps your family is fighting over a will or trust.
 You may be embarrassed but the truth is, you’re not in the minority.

 Perhaps you are a beneficiary who is getting the “silent treatment” from an executor, trustee or personal representative.
 They are avoiding you and not answering your calls, your letters, or haven’t sent you the money you were promised.

 The final administration of a NJ estate involves many things.
 Sometimes there are delays in this process, caused by various questionable circumstances.
 An experienced estate and probate attorney can facilitate the process, even if questionable circumstances arise, in a timely and effective manner.